smiirl/smiirl-custom-samples/samples/PUSH_NUMBER_EXAMPLES.md

-# Examples with "PUSH NUMBER"
+# Examples of projects using "PUSH NUMBER"

-## PHP
+## Packages
 - [smiirl-library-php](https://packagist.org/packages/smiirl/smiirl-library-php)
-a composer package to interract with Smiirl Objects
+a composer package to interact with Smiirl Objects
-- [roll a dice](/samples/php/dice): html dice to display a number at random using the previous library.

-## python
-- [basic push](/samples/python/basic_push): update a number by an API call.

-## Js / Node
 - [smiirl-library](https://www.npmjs.com/package/@smiirl/smiirl-library-js):
 a node package to push a number.

+## Basic examples
+- [Basic push](/samples/python/basic_push), in Python: update a number by an API call.
+- [Roll a dice](/samples/php/dice), in PHP: HTML dice to display a number at random using the Smiirl PHP library.

-## PHP/Js
+## Keypad controller
-- [https://github.com/blephy/custom-smiirl-counter-api](https://github.com/blephy/custom-smiirl-counter-api): control the number with a nice html/js keypad.
+- [https://github.com/blephy/custom-smiirl-counter-api](https://github.com/blephy/custom-smiirl-counter-api), in PHP & JS: unofficial but awesome application to control the number with a sweet HTML/JS keypad.

-## Zapier app
+## Connect any app with Zapier
-- [Automate synch with zapier](/samples/zapier): Update the number from events in another tool.
+- [Automate synch with zapier](/samples/zapier): update the number from events in another tool.